You are viewing an old version of this wiki. View the latest version.

 Megssa Fernandes (invited to be the main vocalist by Cesar and Gilberto minutes before the Porto Alegre gig) and guitarrist Paulo Vera (invited by Megssa, later) joined the band, Fabio Barbosa re-joined and they started to rehearse.

-Quickly they composed many songs and attempted to record most, in the same way they did before: drums in a proper studio and the rest in Cesar's living room.
+Sooner they composed many songs and attempted to record most, in the same way they did before: drums in a proper studio and the rest in Cesar's living room.

 They released a 5 track cdr-ep under the name "Whatever You Say Is A Lie (So Fucking Romantic)".

 Then many more gigs, a video-clip for Air Guitar Man, interviews, reviews and participation on CD/cassete compilations by foreign labels (from Italy, England and Japan).

 By this point the members were highly envolved with other projects (both in music as in life), and as a result the band split up (but never formally), in 2004.